Pyritinol (Pyrithioxine / Encephabol)

 2/5 Evidence Score

 Pyritinol (also called pyrithioxine, marketed as Encephabol®) is a compound consisting of two vitamin B6 (pyridoxine) molecules linked by a disulfide bridge.
 Developed by Merck Laboratories in 1961, it's approved in several European countries (Austria, Germany, France, Italy, Portugal, Greece) for chronically impaired brain function in dementia and craniocerebral trauma sequelae.
 France additionally approves pyritinol as a disease-modifying antirheumatic drug (DMARD) for rheumatoid arthritis.
-A 12-week trial in 156 inpatients with senile dementia (Alzheimer type and multi-infarct) showed significant cognitive improvements at 600 mg/day.
+Trials in inpatients with senile dementia (Alzheimer type and multi-infarct) showed significant cognitive improvements at 600 mg/day.
 The honest framing: a European prescription drug with reasonable evidence for cognitive support in dementia syndromes and unique anti-inflammatory DMARD effects in rheumatoid arthritis; sold as a nootropic supplement in the US since the early 1990s but not FDA-approved.
 Approach with realistic expectations: this is a pharmaceutical-grade compound with specific therapeutic indications, not a casual nootropic.

 Benefits